Relative poset polytopes and semitoric degenerations: Relative poset polytopes

 Thus, all $J$ with $b_J>0$ are contained in some maximal chain $C$ in the lattice $\cJ$.
 However, $C=C_\prec$ for some linearization $\prec$ of $<$ and the points $\mathbf 1_{\max_{<'}J}$ with $J\in C$ are precisely the vertices of $\Delta_{\prec,<'}$.
 We obtain $x\in\Delta_{\prec,<'}$. \end{proof}

-\begin{remark} One may show that for any order $<'$ weaker than $<$ the condition that $\cJ$ is closed under $*_{P,<'}$ is equivalent to the convex hull of $\{\one_{\max_{<'}J}\}_{J\in\cJ}$ being a union of several simplices $\Delta_{\prec,<'}$, i.e.\ the converse of the above lemma holds.
+\begin{remark} One may, in fact, show that for any order $<'$ weaker than $<$ the condition that $\cJ$ is closed under $*'$ is equivalent to the convex hull of $\{\one_{\max_{<'}J}\}_{J\in\cJ}$ being a union of several simplices $\Delta_{\prec,<'}$.
 It would be interesting to find other equivalent conditions, in particular, in purely order-theoretic (rather than convex geometric) terms. \end{remark}